 - Care and support planning

 - Safeguarding enquiries

 - And, for safeguarding adult reviews, previously known as serious case reviews.

-Advocates work with individuals to help them make their own decisions, will support people to understand the care and support process they will be involved in and to tell professionals their wishes and preferences about their future care and support needs.
+Advocates work with individuals to help them make their own decisions.
+They will support people to understand the care and support process they will be involved in, and to communicate their wishes and preferences to professionals about their future care and support needs.

 You may be eligible for advocacy support if you are:

 - An adult who needs care and support.

 - A carer.

 - A child who is making the transition to adult care services.

 You can find out more in our Care and Support Advocacy page.